hchiam/learning-godot/README.md

 - in my mind, there's only 2 core concepts in godot: nodes and signals:
   - scenes are the same thing as nodes. everything's nested in trees of nodes. simpler than thinking in MVC (Model-View-Controller).
-  - signals enable "notification" callbacks. a node sends out a signal, and you can attach nodes to listen to that signal.
+  - signals enable "notification" callbacks (observer pattern). a node sends out a signal, and you can attach nodes to listen to that signal.
 - cmd + b = run from main
 - cmd + r = run current scene
 - cmd + . = stop runing